DCAFOC/DCAF-Liveries/README.md

  ## 3. Before running the Livery Updater tool, follow these steps to setup Open Mod Manager (Recommend running as admin if you're having issues with the below):

-After installing OpenModManager, run it and go File > New > Context (This is where the Context profile will save, this doesn't have to be somewhere specific).
+After installing OpenModManager, run it and go File > New > Context (This is where the Context profile will save, this doesn't have to be anywhere specific).

 ![alt text](https://imgur.com/ZitQ4uV.png)